Interdisciplinarity helps unravel the protein puzzle

 ContaMiner changes this.
 Now, researchers can submit their X-ray diffraction data to the program, which compares it with an updateable database of known contaminants.
 “If a contaminant is present, ContaMiner can typically detect it in only 5-15 minutes,” said Arold.

 While having international impact, Arold and his team also play a vital role in the local scientific community through their unique set of skills.
 The KAUST team combines expertise in molecular biology, biochemistry, biophysics, bioinformatics and computation to investigate protein structures and function.
-It is the only group involved in structural biology in the kingdom and, under the supervision of structural biologist Stefan Arold, it is also setting up important local collaborations.
+It is the only group involved in structural biology in Saudi Arabia but, under the supervision of structural biologist Stefan Arold, it is setting up important local collaborations.

 Currently they are collaborating with researchers at King Fahd Specialist Hospital and Research Centre to identify gene mutations that cause diseases in the Saudi population.
 Arold uses his expertise, together with computational modeling, to understand why specific mutations cause protein malfunctions.
 “It is intriguing how much harm can be caused by a single mutation” he said.
 “It also gives us a glimpse of the unimaginable sophistication and complexity of our bodies.